-Many business owners try to be ultra-clever with their business name.
-Unfortunately, this often backfires and leaves clients wondering what in the world the business name means.
+Many business owners try to be too-clever with their business name.
+Unfortunately, this often backfires, leaving clients scratching their heads.
 Let’s put it this way: if you have to explain or apologize for your name to your clients, you chose poorly.

 While you want your business name to convey your core values, you also want something that people will understand, or at the very least won’t question.

 Make sure the name works FOR you, not AGAINST you.

 If your business name contains words that are commonly misspelled, or unusual words that have a difficult spelling, consider how that will affect your customers if they try to find you online.
 This is especially tricky when you get into proper names or words from languages other than English.